platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-2/overview.md

 ---
-title: "Development"
+title: Dedicated Gen 2 Overview
-weight: 1
+weight: -10
-sidebarTitle: "Dedicated Generation 2 Development"
+sidebarTitle: "DG2 overview"
 description: "Dedicated Generation 2 is a robust, redundant layer.
-It’s well-suited for those who like the Platform.sh development experience but need more resources and redundancy for their production environment.
-Dedicated Generation 2 consists of two parts: a Development Environment and a Dedicated Gen 2 cluster."
+It’s well-suited for those who like the Platform.sh development experience but need more resources and redundancy for their production environment."

 ---

 {{% description %}}

+Dedicated Generation 2 consists of two parts: a Development Environment and a Dedicated Gen 2 cluster.

 ### Key features